oomie/robotapsyche/midterm/journal.md

 Each child has an adoration level towards you, starting with 0 and capping at 10.
 You gain points by pleasing them of course, and lose them by ignoring the kids for a specific amount of time.

-The kids will be moving around this yard background:
+The kids will be moving around this yard background: (image from phineas and ferb)
 <img width="648" alt="bg" src="https://user-images.githubusercontent.com/90758596/156183603-4b7937fb-21f5-4366-baf6-b0217f6037e3.png">

 I'm planning on it being first-person POV (the user's pov) and it should look something like this, with the kids in the yard and the keyboard instructions somewhere on the top half of the screen.